8 day Andalusian Morocco Tour from Tangier

-This tour takes you into a region that is, still relatively, unknown of the Moroccan kingdom, where Andalusian influences are still pacing the life of small villages in occidental Rif.
-The mysterious Tangier, the blue Chefchaouen, but also the Royal Fes, Meknes and Rabat are waiting just for you.
+The Andalusian Morocco Tours takes you into a region that is, still relatively, unknown of the Moroccan kingdom, where Andalusian influences are still pacing the life of small villages in occidental Rif Mountains.
+The mysterious Tangier, the blue Chefchaouen, but also the Royal Fes, Meknes and the capital Rabat are all waiting just for you.

 |DEPARTURE TIME||According to your flight schedule|